 Clearing the Linguistic Confusion Around the Hot Hot Hot world of Hemp

 I continue to search out information for my readers to further enhance their knowledge behind healthful ingredients that can bring greater wellness to their lives.
-My quest took me to the Natural Foods Expo East in Baltimore, Maryland.
+This time, my quest took me to the Natural Foods Expo East in Baltimore, Maryland.

-The top take-away I got from the summit was learning the basics of cannabis vocabulary.
-This fundamental knowledge will help you with everything cannabis from this point forward.
+The top take-away I got from the summit was simply learning the basics of cannabis vocabulary.
+This fundamental knowledge will help you understand what all of the buzz is about.

 Agricultural Hemp: Agricultural Hemp is part of the cannabis plant family.
 And by definition contains less than 0.3% THC.
 It must be registered, inspected and certified by the Respective state program in which it is grown and harvested.
 (Cannabis plants with higher amounts of THC are classified as marijuana).